kimpham54/rust-book-homework-kim/README.md

 #### The match control flow construct

-- use match to compare value against a series of patterns
+- use match to compare value against a series of patterns. can use when enum values have data inside them and you want to extract and use those values
 - difference with if is with if expression returns a boolean. here it can return any type
 - match syntax `pattern => code to run`
 - when match executes, compares value against pattern of each arm in order then executes code of matching arm.